-Photo etching is a process which uses chemicals and precise light exposure to create all kinds of metal parts.
-Photo etching goes by several other names, including chemical etching, chemical milling, photochemical machining, chemical machining and chemical etching.
+Photo etching is a process that uses chemicals and precise light exposure to create all kinds of metal parts.
+Photo etching goes by several other names, including chemical etching, chemical milling, photochemical machining, chemical machining, and chemical etching.
 Photo etching works by combining a process known as photolithography with basic etching.
-Photolithography is a process by which patterns are formed using photoresist covered substrates, or molecules acted upon by enzymes.
-The photoresist is then developed when it is exposed to ultraviolet light and viewed through a photo mask.
+Photolithography is a process of forming patterns using photoresist covered substrates or molecules acted upon by enzymes.
+The photoresist is then developed when it is exposed to ultraviolet light and viewed through a photomask.
 The substrate is then etched, and the photoresist then acts as a barrier that only allows the chosen part of the etched material to be etched.
 Photo etching produces detailed metal parts.

-Photo etching’s intricate method of cutting and engraving metal produces extremely thin metal, usually ranging from .002 to .2 inches in depth.
-A number of materials can be turned into photo etched parts, including aluminum, brass, bronze, silver, copper, nickel, steel and iron.
+Photo etching’s intricate cutting and engraving metal method produce extremely thin metal, usually ranging from .002 to .2 inches in depth.
+A number of materials can be turned into photo etched parts, including aluminum, brass, bronze, silver, copper, nickel, steel, and iron.
 These parts are produced through either wet etching or dry etching.
-Wet etching works through the dissolving of a material in a chemical solution, while dry etching works by dissolving a material using ions or vapor.
+Wet etching works by dissolving a material in a chemical solution, while dry etching works by dissolving a material using ions or vapor.